 Mobile Access Tower, Work at Height, and Low-Level Access Training Courses

-Nationwide Platforms is one of the largest providers of PASMA industry-standard training schemes throughout Europe.
-We have 30 training centres located throughout the UK, from the Scottish Highlands to the English Channel, ensuring that we'll have one local to you.
+Nationwide Platforms is one of Europe’s largest providers of PASMA training.
+With centres across the UK - from the Scottish Highlands to the English Channel - we make it easy to find a course near you.

 FIND YOUR NEAREST PASMA ACCREDITED TRAINING CENTRE